Geographical (magazine): History

 The Geographical Magazine was founded by English diplomat Michael Huxley in May 1935.
 Huxley’s editorial policy was centred on presenting “an understanding of the world that no other periodicals can give”.
 The original print release of the magazine in 1935 sold out, and a total of 50,000 copies of the first issue were printed.
 During the first few months of publication the magazine brought its readers stories from Mexico, Tahiti and Ankara, examining different regions in a way that offered both analysis and the traveller’s impression.
 “There is nothing about this magazine that is not first-rate,” read the issue's review in The Spectator, “and if the standard of the first number can be maintained, it should establish itself both as the most interesting English monthly magazine being published and as an educational factor of considerable importance”.
 It also noted that The Geographical Magazine contained “illustrations of the kind that can provoke only an astonished rhapsody”.

-The Geographical Magazine continued to publish throughout the Second World War despite facing shortages of paper and government censorship, and the post-war period saw it expand to accommodate the interpretation of geography as done by geographers into the original founder’s editorial policy.
+The Geographical Magazine continued to publish throughout the Second World War, under the editorship of Ivy Davison, despite facing shortages of paper and government censorship.
+The post-war period saw it expand to accommodate the interpretation of geography as done by geographers into the original founder’s editorial policy.
 Publishing of the magazine was taken over by The Times in 1956, and then by Odhams in 1965.
 Eventually the magazine became part of the International Publishing Corporation, and in 1968 the magazine underwent a substantial re-design.
 In 1981 the publisher changed hands again, with United Newspapers taking control of the magazine, and then by Hyde Park Publications in 1988, when the title was changed from The Geographical Magazine to simply Geographical.